babyfish-ct/jimmer/README.md

 [![logo](logo.png)](https://babyfish-ct.github.io/jimmer/)

-# A revolutionary ORM framework for both java and kotlin, and a complete integrated solution based on it.
+# A revolutionary ORM framework for both java and kotlin, and a complete integrated solution based on it(Include powerful cache management).

 > CRUD for single table is very simple, isn't it?
 >